GentRoyal/outreachy-contributions/README.md

 ### Further Preprocessing
 - Dropped 31 single-valued columns from the ERG 2D featurized set.
+- Dropped 123 single-valued columns from the DrugTax featurized set.
 - Scaled train, validation, and test features with `StandardScaler`.
-- Applied listed sampling techniques.
+- Applied the above sampling techniques to address class imbalance.

 ### Model Configurations
 - No class weighting, no stratified K-Fold, no grid search.